doomemacs/themes/README.md

 ### Ediff and `doom-buffer-mode`

-The temporary buffers ediff spin up will not be dimmed.
-You can fix this with:
+The temporary buffers ediff spins up aren't dimmed.
+You can fix this
+with:

 `(add-hook 'ediff-prepare-buffer-hook 'doom-buffer-mode)`